Shippable/docs/sources/platform/workflow/resource/file.md

 	        versionTemplate:
 	          sourceName: <points to publicly accessible file URI>
-            seed: <any uniquely identifying label, such as a commit sha>
+            versionName: <any uniquely identifying label, such as a commit sha>

 	* With a JFrog Artifactory integration:

 	        versionTemplate:
 	          sourceName: <"repositoryName/path" of an Artifactory repository file>
-            seed: <any uniquely identifying label, such as a commit sha>
+            versionName: <any uniquely identifying label, such as a commit sha>

 <a name="oldSyntax"></a>
 ### Old Syntax (forward compatible)